Understanding Lockheed Martin's Unusual Options Activity | Benzinga

 Understanding Lockheed Martin's Unusual Options Activity

-Shares of Lockheed Martin (NYSE:LMT) saw some unusual options activity on Monday.
-Following the unusual option alert, the stock price moved down to $361.12.
+On Wednesday, shares of Lockheed Martin (NYSE:LMT) saw unusual options activity.
+After the option alert, the stock price moved down to $362.12.

 - Option Type: TRADE